geopm/geopm/geopmdpy/README.md

 ```

 The above command will install the `geopmdpy` package from the dev branch on
-github, but it will not install a development snapshot of `libgeopmd` which may
+GitHub, but it will not install a development snapshot of `libgeopmd` which may
 also be required.
-To combining these two installation steps, run the following
+To combine these two installation steps, run the following
 commands instead:

 ```bash